AVSLab/basilisk/docs/source/Support/User/bskReleaseNotes.rst

 -----------------
 - updated :ref:`imu_sensor` to initialize all class variables in the constructor
 - fixed a data frame issue in :ref:`groundLocation`
+- first iteration of the CMake refactor completed.
+The refactor updates the project CMakeList to

+    1) conform with more modern CMake practices,
+    2) allow developers to include custom dependencies on the module level with Custom.cmake files,
+    3) refactors existing SWIG interface files to generate significantly smaller _wrap.c(xx) files,
+    4) generates single libraries for GeneralModuleFiles rather than re-including, re-wraping, and recompiling those files at the module level.
+The latter two changes provide significant improvements in build time.

 Version 1.7.5
 -------------